f5devcentral/f5-big-iq-lab/docs/index.rst

 environment has multiple cron jobs that are generating traffic that populates the monitoring tab.

-There is lab environment available in UDF and Ravello (Oracle Public Cloud) for internal F5 users as well as Partners (please feel free to contact an `F5 representative`_).
+This lab environment is available in UDF for internal F5 users as well as Partners (please feel free to contact an `F5 representative`_).

 .. _F5 representative: https://f5.com/products/how-to-buy#3013